 Real-Time SPC retains all previous calculations.
 Subsequent data collections will use a null value until the equation is valid again.

 Calculated measures are available only for Data Collection Form data collections.
-Calculations apply to each row of data.
+Calculations are performed row by row.

-The subgroup size for the calculated measure does not have to match the subgroup sizes for the variables in the defining equation; however, calculated measures are only calculated based on the smallest subgroup size.
+• The subgroup size for the calculated measure does not have to match the subgroup sizes for the variables in the defining equation.

 Edit observations

-When you edit an observation for a measure that is used in the calculated measure equation, the calculated measure also updates, as well as the following items for the calculated measure.
+When you edit an observation for a measure that is used in the calculated measure equation, Real-Time SPC automatically updates the following items.

 • Plotted points of the control chart